stryker-mutator/stryker-mutator.github.io/blog/2023-06-05-announcing-stryker-js-7.0.md

 tags: [stryker-js]
 ---

-Welcome to the latest major release of Stryker, version 7.0!
+Welcome to the latest major release of StrykerJS, version 7.0!

 We are excited to introduce you to 2 new friends: ⚡ _[Vitest](https://vitest.dev/)_ and 📼 [_Node Tap_](https://node-tap.org/).
 There are also some quality-of-life improvements and some (minor) breaking changes.